 3. Curling Canada has zero tolerance for any type of abuse.
-Individuals are required to report instances of abuse or suspected abuse to Curling Canada to be immediately addressed under the terms of the applicable policy.
+Individuals are required to report instances of abuse or suspected abuse to Curling Canada to be immediately addressed under the terms of the applicable policy or, where required, for Curling Canada to report to the appropriate public authorities.